Atlas975/Notes/DistributedSystems/Two_general_problem.md

 ![[Pasted image 20231016174534.png|450|450]]

 ## Wait for acknowledgement
-- G1 attacks only when ACK is received from G2
+- G1 attacks only when ACK is received from G2, single request sent
 - However, G2 may be captured if ACK takes too long from being delayed or intercepted

 ![[Pasted image 20231016174732.png|450|450]]

+## TCP style verification